CescaNeri/ML-stocks-prediction/README.md

 ![plot](model-two-financial.png)

-The third model, on the other hand, will display some **metrics** useful to evaluate the regression model, which are:
+The third model will display some key **metrics** useful to evaluate the regression model, which are:

 - Standard Deviation
 - Mean Absolute Error
 - Coefficient of Determination (R2)

+As any one of us could guess, the stock market is unstable and, more than often, unpredictable.
+Of course, fundamental factors such as a company’s intrinsic value, assets, quarterly performance, recent investments, and strategies all affect the traders’ trust in the company and thus the price of its stock.

+Only a few of the latter can be incorporated effectively into a mathematical model, making stock price prediction using machine learning challenging and unreliable to a certain extent.

 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com/)
 [![Build status](https://github.com/renovatebot/renovate/workflows/build/badge.svg)](https://github.com/renovatebot/renovate/actions)